dimembermatt/Mbed-Shared-Components/README.md

 Holds shared code between the MPPT and Curve Tracer projects.
 Instructions were written in particular for linux users in mind.

+The repo structure is as follows:

+- BUILD: An empty folder where output of your MBED builds be generated.
+- TESTS: Testbenches for classes go into here.
+- TEST_BUILD: An empty folder where output of your unit tests will be generated.
+- src: A folder containing actual class source code.
+- unbuilt: WIP classes for now.

 ---

 ## Requirements